 The school may also offer tutorial services, which students whose grades are below 70 will be required to attend.

-Also refer to policies EC and EHBC, and contact your student's teacher or campus administration with questions about any tutoring programs provided by the school.
+[Also refer to policies EC and EHBC, and contact your student's teacher with questions about any tutoring programs provided by the school.]